-- 1. Purchase of API (Advanced Passenger Information)/IAPI (Interactive Advanced Passenger Information) systems.
+1. Purchase of hardware for API (Advanced Passenger Information).
 This action will include the cost of license use for 7 years.
-The purchase of API/IAPI system is a measure which must be taken by Cyprus Republic in order to comply with the European Directive 2004/082/EC.
+The purchase of API system is a measure which must be taken by Cyprus Republic in order to comply with the European Directive 2004/082/EC.
 It will be used by border guards at the eleven entry/exit points of Cyprus, including the two airports in Larnaca and Paphos and the two major ports in Limassol and Larnaca.
-The systems will be used for pre-screening of travellers, including checks carried out before the issuing of boarding cards at the passport control, while it will enable the collection of data regarding passengers, including frequent flyers. - 2.
-Development of a risk analysis system.
-A risk analysis platform will be developed by the Aliens and Immigration Unit (AIU) in order to gather, analyze and disseminate relevant information on border control.
-The development of such a mechanism/ platform derives from the preparations for the Declaration of readiness for Cyprus evaluation to join the Schengen Area.
-Through the platform information concerning statistical data on irregular migration, threats, modus operandi of smugglers and migrants, awareness concerning false/ falsified documents will be gathered, analyzed and then disseminated to other relevant bodies, including border guards.
-The project covers the issue of technical equipment, training of personnel to be able to follow the information disseminated, as well as the training of personnel to proceed with the collection and analysis of all relevant information.
+The systems will be used for pre-screening of travellers, including checks carried out before the issuing of boarding cards at the passport control, while it will enable the collection of data regarding passengers, including frequent flyers.
+Cyprus Police is currently in the process of implementing the API system for the entry-exit points.
+At the moment, there is no planning for the implementation of an iAPI system.

-- Installation of API/IAPI system at 11 entry/exit points in Cyprus - Enhance border security and facilitate passengers' arrivals at the border crossing points
+• Installation of API system at 11 entry/exit points in Cyprus